Tupolev Tu-160: Operational history

 In April 1987, the Tu-160 entered operational service with the 184th Guards Heavy Bomber Regiment located at Pryluky, Ukrainian SSR.
 The regiment, previously operating Tu-16 and Tu-22M3 strategic bombers, was the first unit to receive the Tu-160.
 Squadron deployments to Long Range Aviation began that same month.
 The Tu-160's first public appearance in a parade came in 1989.
 During 1989 and 1990, a total of 44 world speed flight records in its weight class were set.
 In January 1992, Boris Yeltsin decided to end serial production of the Tu-160; 35 aircraft were completed by this time.
 Russia also unilaterally suspended flights of strategic aviation over remote regions.

 A total of 19 Tu-160s were based inside the newly independent Ukraine during the dissolution of the Soviet Union.
 On 25 August 1991, the Ukrainian parliament decreed that the new nation would take control of all military units on its territory; a Defence Ministry was created that same day.
 By the mid-1990s, the Pryluky regiment had lost its value as a combat unit; 19 Tu-160s were effectively grounded due to a lack of technical support and spare parts.
 Ukraine considered the Tu-160s to be a bargaining chip in economic negotiations with Russia and of limited military value.
 While Russian experts, who examined the aircraft at the Pryluky Air Base in 1993 and 1996, assessed their technical condition as good, the US$3 billion price proposed by Ukraine was considered by Russia to be unacceptable.
 In April 1998, amid stalled negotiations, Ukraine decided to commence scrapping the fleet under the Nunn–Lugar Cooperative Threat Reduction agreement.
 In November, the first Tu-160 was deconstructed at Pryluky.

 In April 1999, Russia resumed talks with Ukraine, proposing to purchase eight Tu-160 and three Tu-95MS bombers manufactured in 1991 (those in the best technical condition), as well as 575 Kh-55SM cruise missiles.
 An agreement was reached and a US$285 million contract was signed, the value of which was deducted from Ukraine's debt for natural gas.
 On 20 October 1999, a group of Russian military experts went to Ukraine to prepare the aircraft for the flight to Engels-2 air base.
 On 5 November, the first two aircraft, a Tu-160 and a Tu-95MS, departed Pryluky.
-During the following months, the balance were flown to Engels-2.
+During the following months, the rest were flown to Engels-2.